cyclone-project/cyclone-python-pam/README.md

 ## Installation

+### Manual configuration

+In order to work properly, cyclone-pam-module fetches the hostname of the machine and uses it as a base of the URL to do the callbacks to this machine.
+Make sure that the hostname matches with an accessible URL to the machine.
+In the future this variable will be available from the SlipStream ENV variables configuration.

+You can setup your custom hostname in the machine with `sudo hostname your-new-name`

+### Automatic setup script

+The easiest way to install the project is fetching setup.sh in your machine and execute it.
+It will clone the project, install everything and clean the unnecessary files for you.

+You can use the next oneliner to execute the setup script:

+`wget https://raw.githubusercontent.com/cyclone-project/cyclone-python-pam/master/setup.sh -v -O setup.sh && ./setup.sh; rm -rf setup.sh`

 The next steps are the ones that the setup script does when executed:

 1. Install python-dev and python-pip